Polidea/cmake-nRF5x/readme.md

 # Setup

-1. Place the CMake_nRF5x.cmake into the root of your project
+1. Download this repo (or add as submodule) to the directory `cmake-nRF5x` in your project

 1. Search the SDK `example` directory for a `sdk_config.h`, `main.c` and a linker script (normally named `<project_name>_gcc_<chip familly>.ld`) that fits your chip and project needs.